maikelthedev/maikeldotuk.github.io/_posts/2018-04-02-the-server-code-part-2-refactoring-and-tma02.md

 [https://www.maikel.uk/project/](https://www.maikel.uk/project/ "https://www.maikel.uk/project/")

 The result is in the image above this post which I will probably use for TMA02.
 Which I'm going to start writing now.

+It took me just 3 hours to get all the documentation written and the backend deployed on my website.